 Alex Nicholson (Chair of Governors)

 I am father to two children, one of which is at Barns Green Primary School and another that has since go onto secondary school.
 I have lived in the village for over twelve years and initially volunteered to be parental governor of the school to do what I can to ensure all the children at the School have the best possible start in life: this relates to the education provided as well as an environment that is caring, supportive, helpful and nurturing.

 I worked as an auditor in the Not-for-Profit sector, at the top NFP auditor, and with that comes knowledge and experience of auditing schools and other charitable bodies, which will assist in my role as governor.
 In 2021, I moved into industry and work as a Group Control Accountant.

 Simon Simmons (Headteacher)

-I am currently in my thirteenth year as Headteacher at Barns Green Primary School.
+I am currently in my fourteenth year as Headteacher at Barns Green Primary School.
 I have been a Governor for approximately twenty five years at a number of schools across Sussex.